J4S0Nc/Useful.Utilities/Useful.Utilities.md

 |   service |The service to update. |

-#### ServicesManager.GetDescription(System.String)
+#### Useful.Utilities.ServicesManager.GetDescription(System.String)

 Gets the description of the service from the registry.

 | Parameter | Description |